 From Kyoto you have to first get to Osaka, then follow the steps above to arrive at Wakayama.
-The ticket you buy will be directly for Wakayama, you don’t have to buy a new ticket at every train station.
+The ticket you buy will be for travel to Wakayama so you don’t have to buy a new ticket at every train station.

 How to get from Kyoto to Osaka:

 Buying the ticket: At Kyoto JR station, go to the vending machines and buy your ticket for Wakayama.
-Select “English” -> JR tickets -> more than 840¥ -> select 1840¥ -> select Wakayama -> insert your coins or bills and pay for your ticket -> get the ticket -> put it in the machine and keep it.
+Select “English” -> JR tickets -> more than 840¥ (US $7.5) -> select 1840¥ (US $16.5) -> select Wakayama -> insert your coins or bills and pay for your ticket -> get the ticket -> put it in the machine to validate it and keep it.
 You will have to insert your ticket when you arrive at your destination.

 Getting to Osaka: At Kyoto Station, from lines 4 or 5 take the local or rapid train (it doesn’t matter) to Osaka.

 Price: 1,840¥ (US $16.5)for the entire Kyoto – Wakayama trip.

 How To Get From Wakayama To Kansai Airport

 As the city of Wakayama is only 40 minutes away from Osaka Kansai Airport, it will be easy to get there.